databrickslabs/discoverx/README.md

 After a `scan` you can publish the classificaiton results in a delta table (by default the table is `_discoverx.classification.tags`).

-You can either publish the classification from the inspection UI, or by executing
+You can either publish the classification from the inspection UI, or apply directly without fine-tuning by executing

 ```
 dx.publish()